otrv4/otrv4/otrv4.md

 ### Non-Interactive-Auth Message

 This message terminates the non-interactive DAKE and might also contain an encrypted data message.
-This is highly reccommened as only one data message can be sent per use of both one-time prekeys.
-This means that only one ratchet happens in this case.
+This is highly reccommened.

 A valid Non-Interactive-Auth message is generated as follows: